 Never Live It Down: It's a common joke among the fandom to say that every girl Sam had sex with dies and they nicknamed Sam's genital "the peen of death", through there are girls that had sex with him and are still alive at this time.

 Older Than They Think: To most Christian viewers, and other Westerners, Lucifer's origin story probably sounds unique.
-It's actually taken directly from Islam.
-The idea of Satan refusing to honor humanity in turn can be traced to the apocryphal Life of Adam and Eve written circa First Century A.D./C.E.
+It's actually taken directly from Useful Notes/Islam.
+The idea of Satan refusing to honor humanity in turn can be traced to the apocryphal Life of Adam and Eve written circa 1st Century A.D./C.E.

 Only the Author Can Save Them Now: The show gets like this sometimes.
-The Winchesters have no magical abilities of their own and routinely go up against demons and monsters with telekinesis or other powers that render the boys' weapons (even the magical ones) useless.
-Yet something always allows the boys to pull out a win.
+The Winchesters have no magical abilities of their own and routinely go up against demons and monsters with telekinesis or other powers that render the boys' weapons (even the magical ones) useless, and yet something always allows the boys to pull out a win.

-Only The Creator Does It Right: Many fans blamed the seasons 6 & 7 showrunner Sera Gamble for the show's less-than-stellar state after Eric Kripke, the creator and original showrunner, stepped down (though Kripke still had some input on the show).
-After season 7, Gamble also stepped down and was replaced by Jeremy Carver.
-Whether or not he's doing better than her is a bit of an issue amongst the fandom, but both are generally seen as inferior to Kripke.
+Only the Creator Does It Right: Many fans blamed the Seasons 6 and 7 showrunner Sera Gamble for the show's less-than-stellar state after Eric Kripke, the creator and original showrunner, stepped down (though Kripke still had some input on the show).
+After Season 7, Gamble also stepped down and was replaced by Jeremy Carver.
+Whether or not he's doing better than her is a bit of an issue amongst the fandom, but both are generally seen as being inferior to Kripke.

 Relationship Writing Fumble: With all their touchy-feely clinginess and suicidal co-dependent devotion being canon, even the creator of the show has admitted that he can see why the fangirls see Ho Yay in the brothers' relationship.